aditya-parab/Adventures-of-AI-game/README.md

-# Adventures of AI - A GPT Powered Storytelling Experience
+# Adventures of AI - A GPT2 Powered Storytelling Experience
 ECS 289G Project

 University of California Davis